 Welcome to the Vanguard High School home page for the automotive program.
 Thank you for coming by.
 Here is a quick breakdown of what we do...

-Essentially, the Maintenance and Light Repair program for high school automotive can be broken down into four levels:
+Essentially, the Maintenance and Light Repair program for the Vanguard High School Automotive Program can be broken down into four levels: